ambulong/zjut-zxht/README.md

 ### LICENSE

-This software is licenced under the [LGPL 2.1](http://www.gnu.org/licenses/lgpl-2.1.html).
+This software is licenced under the [GPL 2.0](http://www.gnu.org/licenses/gpl-2.0.html).
 Please read LICENSE for information on the software availability and distrib

 ### ACKNOWLEDGEMENTS